- Prospective Students

 If you want to address key problems like poverty and homelessness, First Nations land rights and environmental change, Geography may be just the right field for you.
 Not only does Geography provide a unique understanding of spatial relationships, but Geographers have the opportunity to make a very real difference in how people relate to and experience the world.

 Employment rates amongst SFU Geography graduates are high (typically >95%), with average starting salaries in the $45-50k range (according to the BC Student Outcomes Survey).
 Our graduates work across a wide range of career fields, and are employed by organizations and institutions all over the world.
 To view alumni profiles and find out more about what our graduates are up to, please visit our Alumni page.
+To find out more about the programs we offer, visit our Prospective Students page.

 Want to start building work experience before you graduate?
 Join our Co-op Education program.